WebAssembly/binaryen/README.md

      emitted when generating wasm.
 Instead its list of operands will be directly used in the containing node.
 Such a block is sometimes called an "implicit block".
+ * Multivalue
+   * Binaryen will not represent multivalue instructions and values directly.
+     Binaryen's main focus is on optimization of wasm, and therefore the question of whether we should have multivalue in the main IR is whether it justifes the extra complexity there.
+Experiments show that the shrinking of code size thanks to multivalue is useful but small, just 1-3% or so.
+Given that, we prefer to keep the main IR simple, and focus on multivalue optimizations in Stack IR, which is more suitable for such things.
+   * Binaryen does still need to implement the "ABI" level of multivalue, that is, we need multivalue calls because those may cross module boundaries, and so they are observable externally.
+To support that, Binaryen may use `push` and `pop` as mentioned earlier; another option is to add LLVM-like `extractvalue/composevalue` instructions.

 As a result, you might notice that round-trip conversions (wasm => Binaryen IR => wasm) change code a little in some corner cases.